hathibelagal-dev/instantpolyglot/docs/eng/Hungarian.md

 7. Distinct forms for alienable and inalienable possession: Hungarian distinguishes between possessions that can be separated from the possessor (alienable) and those that cannot (inalienable, like body parts or relatives).

-8. Politeness built into the grammar: The T-V distinction (informal vs. formal "you") is reflected not just in pronouns but in verb conjugations and certain set phrases.
+8. Politeness built into the grammar: The T-V distinction (informal vs. formal “you”) is reflected not just in pronouns but in verb conjugations and certain set phrases.

-9. No verb "to have": Possession is expressed using the verb "van" (to be) and the dative case.
+9. No verb “to have”: Possession is expressed using the verb “van” (to be) and the dative case.
    Example: Nekem van egy kutyám.
-(I have a dog. - literally "To me is a dog-my")
+(I have a dog. - literally “To me is a dog-my”)

 10. Productive word formation: Hungarian can easily create new words through compounding and derivation, allowing the language to adapt to new concepts quickly.